Skip to Content

 Most of the big box stores carry a pretty good range of succulents, but they can be expensive.
 If you live in a warm area where they grow naturally, ask some of your friends or neighbors if you can take cuttings of their plants.

 It’s very easy to grow succulents from stem cuttings and even their leaves.
-One of the tips is to allow the ends to callous, and this is important for this project too.
+One of the tips is to allow the ends to callous over, and this is important for this project too.
 A calloused end keeps the cutting from rotting.Variety of succulent cuttings

-I chose various colors, sizes and textures in order to five my pumpkin arrangement the most dimension and beauty.
+I chose various colors, sizes, and textures in order to give my pumpkin arrangement the most dimension and beauty.

 Making These DIY Pumpkin Succulent Planters